soumya92/barista/modules/gsuite/calendar.md

 ## Configuration

-* `Output(func(events EventList) (bar.Output, time.Time))`: Sets the output format.
+* `Output(func(events EventList) bar.Output)`: Sets the output format.
-  The returned output is sent to the bar, and the output function is called again at the returned Time.
-This can be especially useful if the output format includes time remaining or elapsed.

 * `RefreshInterval(time.Duration)`: Sets the refresh interval.
 Defaults to 10 minutes.
   This is only the interval at which new events are downloaded.
-The output can change more frequently based on the result of the Output() function.
+The output can change more frequently based on the start/end/alert times of the last fetched events.

 * `TimeWindow(time.Duration)`: Controls how far in the the future events should be loaded from.
   Defaults to 18 hours.